 France’s official development assistance (ODA) has increased markedly since 2014, particularly following the renewed efforts since 2017 that were confirmed by the Interministerial Committee for International Co-operation and Development (CICID) in 2018.
 French ODA exceeded €10 billion for the first time in 2017, reaching 0.43% of gross national income (GNI) in 2018.
 It stood at 0.44% of GNI in 2019.

-In 2017, only five DAC countries met the UN target to devote 0.7% of the GNI to ODA.
+In 2019, France was the fifth-largest OECD Development Assistance Committee (DAC) donor (preliminary data from the OECD DAC).
+In 2019, only five DAC countries met the UN target to devote 0.7% of GNI to ODA.

-Africa is a priority of French development policy: In 2017, it recieved 41% of French bilateral and multilateral funds (€4.1 billion), two-thirds of which (€3 billion) went to sub-Saharan Africa.
+Africa is a priority for the French development policy: in 2019, it received 40% of French bilateral funds (€2.7 billion), almost a third of which (€2 billion) went to sub-Saharan Africa.